Liampronan/DualCameraKit/README.md

 # References

 Part of this project was adapted from Apple's code in [`AVMultiCamPiP: Capturing from Multiple Cameras`](https://developer.apple.com/documentation/avfoundation/avmulticampip-capturing-from-multiple-cameras).
-Some significant updates here: this library ported the functionality to SwiftUI, including using a dual-stream approach vs. Apple's approach of mixing together both streams into a single CVPixelBuffer containing both camera sources.
+Some significant updates here: this library ports the functionality to SwiftUI, including using a dual-stream approach with multiple types of video recorders vs. Apple's approach of mixing together both streams into a single CVPixelBuffer containing both camera sources.

 # License

 This project is available under the [MIT License](LICENSE.md).
-Looking at this table, I think some additional columns would help clarify the differences between recorder types and avoid redundancy.
-Here's my suggestion for an improved table structure: